klementtan/klementtan.com/_readings/computer-networks-a-top-down-approach.md

 * **Default router**: first hop router that all host is attached directly to

+* when a IP datagram gets routed, the source/destination IP address does not change
+    * IP is host to host
+* routers use the source and desintation address to route the packet betweens different subnets (LAN)

 (skipping routing algorigthms)

 #### 4.6 Routing Internet